Bill protecting same-sex, interracial unions clears Congress

 “I’ll tell you my priorities,” Hartzler said.
 “Protect religious liberty, protect people of faith and protect Americans who believe in the true meaning of marriage.”

-Democrats in the Senate, led by Wisconsin's Tammy Baldwin and Arizona's Kyrsten Sinema, tried to address those GOP concerns by negotiating an amendment that would clarify that the legislation does not affect the rights of private individuals or businesses that are already enshrined in current law.
+Democrats in the Senate, led by Wisconsin's Tammy Baldwin and Arizona's Kyrsten Sinema, worked with supportive Republican senators to address those GOP concerns by negotiating changes to clarify that the legislation does not affect the current rights of private individuals or businesses.
 The amended bill would also make clear that a marriage is between two people, an effort to ward off some far-right criticism that the legislation could endorse polygamy.

 In the end, several religious groups, including The Church of Jesus Christ of Latter-day Saints, came out in support of the bill.
 The Mormon church said it would support rights for same-sex couples as long as they didn't infringe upon religious groups' right to believe as they choose.